Day #11: Exploring Christchurch

 New Regent Street

 , located in the heart of Christchurch, New Zealand, is a vibrant pedestrian mall renowned for its distinctive Spanish Mission-style architecture and rich history.
 It is marketed as the "Soul of the City."
 Established in 1932, this charming street has much to offer visitors.
 The street is lined with a variety of boutique stores offering everything from fashion and jewelry to local crafts and souvenirs.
-It has numerous cafés and restaurants to satisfy your culinary cravings. allowing visitors to enjoy a diverse range of cuisines in a picturesque setting.
+It has numerous cafés and restaurants to satisfy your culinary cravings, allowing visitors to enjoy a diverse range of cuisines in a picturesque setting.
 The street often hosts various forms of entertainment, from street performers to special events, adding to its lively ambiance.
 It is also a good place to board the historic tram to visit many of Christchurch's landmarks.
 Click here for a sampling of all that New Regent Street has to offer.
+Below is a video walkthrough of New Regent Street by 菲常旅程, and below that some images of New Regent Street.

 Video Walk Down New Regent Street